This is the editing server. Do not link to this page or any page that starts with cmstest.gannon.edu.

 The Gannon Knight is the University’s student newspaper and regularly publishes details regarding criminal incidents on campus, crime prevention techniques, and other security matters.
 The University e-mail system is used to notify students and employees of changes in policies and general notifications.
 Students, parents, and employees may call 871-5555 for any emergency messages concerning weather, event cancellations, and miscellaneous information which are deemed appropriate.
 When emergencies arise, which may immediately affect students and staff, all means of communicating the emergency notice shall be used to notify them, including, but not limited to, e-mail, telephone, written notice, and personal contact.

 Additionally, security policies and procedures are provided to every person who submits an application for admission to the University, to every new employee at the time of employment and annually to all students and employees.
-Crime statistics for the most recent three-year period are available upon request at the Office of Campus Police and Safety and on the Crime Statistics PDF.
+Crime statistics are available below:

-The Gannon University Escort Service Team (GUEST) is designed to enhance your safety and peace of mind if you must walk after dark.
-The primary goals of GUEST are to enable you to travel from one location to another with a greater sense of security and to deter sexual harassment, verbal abuse, and assault.
-GUEST is intended to be primarily a walking service with mobile escorts available under certain circumstances.
-The mobile escort may be used for trips that are beyond walking range or for times when walking escorts are unavailable.
+The Gannon University Knight Watch team is designed to enhance your safety and peace of mind if walking after dark.
+The primary goal of Knight Watch is to enable you to travel from one location to another with a greater sense of security and to deter sexual harassment, verbal abuse, and assault.

 Physical Plant personnel and insurance representatives conduct inspections of all campus facilities regularly.
 Landscaping, outdoor lighting and grounds keeping are monitored regularly by Physical Plant, Police and Safety personnel, and Student Living Staff.
 Students and Staff are encouraged to report any deficiencies to their Resident Directors, the Office of Police and Safety or Campus Services.